-Do I Need IRB Review?
+Do I Need IRB/HSPC Review?

 The College’s IRB has assured federal regulatory agencies that the institution will review and approve all research that meets the federal definition of human subjects research.

 Determining whether or not a project meets the federal Office of Human Research Protections (OHRP) definition of research involving human subjects is a two-step process.
 First, the investigator must determine if the project meets the federal definition of research.
 If this is met, the researcher must then determine if the project includes human subjects.
-The information below will help you assess whether IRB review is required.
+The information below will help you assess whether IRB/HSPC review is required.

 Note: Projects that involve activities covered under Food and Drug Administration (FDA) regulations involving human subjects require submission to the IRB.